Burger King UK continues its plant-based expansion as it becomes the first UK high street fast-food chain to launch vegan chicken nuggets

 Burger King’s latest plant-based launch is promised to “taste and look exactly like their meat originals”.

-Moreover, the vegan nuggets are available to order in-store or via online delivery from Wednesday.
+Moreover, the vegan nuggets are available to order in-store or via online delivery from Wednesday and are just one of the tasty vegan Burger King options on offer.

 Burger King vegan nuggets